-28. Sport Fishing for Halibut-Areas 2C, 3A, 3B, 4A, 4B, 4C, 4D, 4E
+29. Sport Fishing for Pacific Halibut-IPHC Regulatory Areas 2C, 3A, 3B, 4A, 4B, 4C, 4D, 4E

-- (1) In Convention waters in and off Alaska: 11,12 - (a) The sport fishing season is from 1 February to 31 December. - (b) The daily bag limit is two halibut of any size per day per person unless a more restrictive bag limit applies in Commission regulations or Federal regulations at 50 CFR 300.65. - (c) No person may possess more than two daily bag limits. - (d) No person shall possess on board a vessel, including charter vessels and pleasure craft used for fishing, halibut that have been filleted, mutilated, or otherwise disfigured in any manner, except that each halibut may be cut into no more than 2 ventral pieces, 2 dorsal pieces, and 2 cheek pieces, with skin on all pieces. - (e) Halibut in excess of the possession limit in paragraph (1)(c) of this section may be possessed on a vessel that does not contain sport fishing gear, fishing rods, hand lines, or gaffs. - (f) All halibut harvested on a charter vessel fishing trip in Area 2C or Area 3A must be retained on board the charter vessel on which the halibut was caught until the end of the charter vessel fishing trip as defined at 50 CFR 300.61.
+- (1) In Convention waters in and off Alaska: - (a) The sport fishing season is from 1 February to 31 December. - (b) The daily bag limit is two Pacific halibut of any size per day per person unless a more restrictive bag limit applies in Commission regulations or Federal regulations at 50 CFR 300.65. - (c) No person may possess more than two daily bag limits. - (d) No person shall possess on board a vessel, including charter vessels and pleasure craft used for fishing, Pacific halibut that have been filleted, mutilated, or otherwise disfigured in any manner, except that each Pacific halibut may be cut into no more than 2 ventral pieces, 2 dorsal pieces, and 2 cheek pieces, with a patch of skin on each piece, naturally attached.